Ohio Homeschool Groups & Co-ops

 Co-op homeschooling groups are usually organized by parents who decide that their students would benefit from a collaborative learning experience.
 Parents are often in charge of taking turns teaching courses and volunteering in other ways that make the co-op operate smoothly.

 An example of a homeschool cooperative in Ohio is the Columbus Unschoolers Cooperative.
 During six-week sessions, members of the cooperative meet weekly for classes and free play.
 Parents are expected to volunteer to keep the co-op running smoothly, and there are many types of volunteer tasks available.
 Session fees per student cover the expenses of running the co-op, as well as materials for classes.
+Other co-ops are Columbus Learning Cooperative, Excellence in Learning Community Co-op and Cornerstone co-op.

 Benefits of Joining a Homeschool Group or Co-op